How much does it cost to explore Croatia?

 Ferry Services

 Croatia has an extensive ferry network along the Adriatic coast.
 We decided to take the ferry from Split to Dubrovnik – both to circumnavigate a double-border crossing (as Dubrovnik is an exclave sandwiched between Bosnia and Herzegovina, and Montenegro) and to experience the gorgeous coastline from the sea.
-It took a bit longer than the bus but was way more comfortable and enjoyable.
+It took longer than the bus but was more comfortable and enjoyable.

 ferry in split